devonpmack/react-pokedex-workshop/README.md

 ## React Basics

 Welcome to my React workshop.
-React is a fantastic framework for Javascript that makes building interfaces more fun and simpler to develo.
+React is a fantastic framework for Javascript that makes building interfaces more fun and simpler to develop.

 I've provided some starting code for you in `src/Pokedex.js`.
 Open it in your favourite text editor.
 You should see